keboola/keboola-as-code-templates/thoughtspot-analytics-googleanalytics/v0/src/README.md

 # THOUGHTSPOT-ANALYTICS-GOOGLEANALYTICS

-This is an end to end flow for getting data from Google Analytics, transforming them and using them in SpotApp for visualisatins.
+By using this end-to-end flow you can extract data from Google Analytics and transform it using the SpottApp for visualizations.

-## Steps to make:
+## Steps to take:
-1. Setup profile in extractor
+1. Authorize extractor and setup profile
+2. Optionaly select and authorize writers
-2. Run orchestration
+3. Run the orchestration

 ## Included components' configurations:
-EX -> TR –> ORCH
+EX -> TR –> WR -> ORCH

-### EX: [IN-THOUGHTSPOT-GAA] Extractor
+### EX: [IN-THOUGHTSPOT-GOOGLEANALYTICS] Extractor

-This extractor is getting data from Google Analytics.
-It's an incremental update.
+The extractor gets the data from Google Analytics.

-### TR: [IN-THOUGHTSPOT-GAA] Transformation
+### TR: [IN-THOUGHTSPOT-GOOGLEANALYTICS] Transformation

-This transformation is forming data from Google Analytics into requested shape.
+Within this transformation, data is transformed.
+In this transformation, data is gathered from Google Analytics, and is shaped into the requested shape.

-### ORCH: [IN-THOUGHTSPOT-GAA] Orchestration: BDM Creation

-This orchestration includes Extractor and one transformation which prepare data for BDM model.
+### EX: [IN-THOUGHTSPOT-GOOGLEANALYTICS-SEARCHCONSOLE] Extractor

+This extractor is getting data from Google Search Console.

+### TR: [IN-THOUGHTSPOT-GOOGLEANALYTICS-SEARCHCONSOLE] Transformation

+Data from Google search console results are grouped by URL and date.

-### WR: [OUT-THOUGHTSPOT-GAA-BIGQUERY] Writer OR WR: [OUT-THOUGHTSPOT-GAA-SNOWFLAKE] Writer
+### WR: [OUT-THOUGHTSPOT-GOOGLEANALYTICS-BIGQUERY] Writer OR WR: [OUT-THOUGHTSPOT-GOOGLEANALYTICS-SNOWFLAKE] Writer

+The writer loads data into a Google BigQuery or a Snowflake database or a google sheet.

+### ORCH: [THOUGHTSPOT-ANALYTICS-GOOGLEANALYTICS] Orchestration
-Writer load data into a Google BigQuery or Snowflake database.
+The Orchestrator runs the Extractor and one transformation and optionally writes data into a Google BigQuery or a Snowflake databases.

-### ORCH: [OUT-THOUGHTSPOT-GAA-BIGQUERY] Orchestration: BDM Usage OR [OUT-THOUGHTSPOT-GAA-SNOWFLAKE] Orchestration: BDM Usage

-This orchestration use writer to load created BDM to Google BigQuery or Snowflake database.

 ## Business Data Model